 Ever since I was little, I have always been intrigued by the human body and how it operates.
 This is why I chose to study biology.
 I have had many different opportunities to volunteer in medical missions growing up.
-I feel like I can achieve my goal of helping others through improving their healthy by obtaining a degree in Biology.
+I feel like I can achieve my goal of helping others through improving their health by obtaining a degree in Biology.
 After I finish my Bachelor’s degree at Murray State, I want to continue my education and attend medical school here in the States.

 What do you enjoy most about being a student at Murray State University?

 I love the community.
 You can walk around campus and everyone is so friendly.
 The class sizes are small, but I feel like you can learn better in that small environment, and there is a relationship with the professors.
 When you get the opportunity to have that relationship with your professors, the experience is more enjoyable.
 They truly care about your success, not only in your professional career but also in your personal life.